Groups

 This group serves as a place to learn, connect with others, and actively practice skills to help you navigate social anxiety.

-"It's Complicated": Drop-In Mental Health Support for Break-Ups and Other Romantic Challenges
+"It's Complicated": Mental Health Support for Break-Ups and Other Romantic Challenges

 All CMHC groups are free and confidential.

-Thursdays, 2-3 p.m.
+Fridays, 1-2:30 p.m.
 CST

-This drop-in group offers a space to explore the highs and lows of navigating complicated romantic relationships, "situationships," and break-ups.
+This group offers a space to explore the highs and lows of navigating complicated romantic relationships, "situationships," and break-ups.
 Topics for discussion include managing complex feelings like grief, anger, relief, regret, happiness, loneliness, and uncertainty, setting healthy boundaries, improving communication, increasing self-awareness and more.

 All CMHC groups are free and confidential.